NateWebb03/ffdw-website/readme.md

 ## Stack
 - Requires nodeJS and has been tested on node 16
-- Uses a Vue framework called nuxtJS, deployed in static mode
+- Uses a Vue framework, [nuxtJS](https://nuxtjs.org/), deployed in static mode

 ## Build
 To build this site locally